 What Are the Common Challenges in Mobile Application Testing?

 Like any testing process, there’s bound to be issues for your development and QA teams to address.
 Fortunately, these common challenges in mobile testing also have solutions designed to keep your software application on course for an on-time market deployment.
-First understand these mobile app testing challenges so that your mobile app security testing services can correct these issues quickly and painlessly.
+First understand these mobile app testing services challenges so that your mobile app security testing services can correct these issues quickly and painlessly.

 Screen Sizes Variations